 During the Bar-Kochva revolt (Bar Kokhba 132-135AD) the Jewish rebels hid in the caves of Nahal Hever.
 The Romans erected siege camps and the rebels and their families died inside the caves.

 Surveys in 1953-55 were conducted here and revealed amazing remains from the revolt.
-Excavations held in 1960-1961 and found many remains from this period – skeletons, household tools, weapons, letters and scrolls.
+Excavations held in 1960-1961 found many remains from this period – skeletons, household tools, weapons, letters and scrolls.
+New excavations were conducted in 2020/1 with exciting new discoveries.

 All photos by Shay Shtickgold.